 How do organisers of the music festivals offer career support to young musicians through their festivals?

-What impacts do music festivals have on the career development of young musicians?
+What impact do music festivals have on the career development of young musicians?

 The remaining part of the research is composed of five chapters as follows.
-It begins with a background of why the festivals and events industry has grown rapidly and to understand the crucial role of participating musicians in festivals.
-The following chapter of literature review has been divided into four sub-sections.
-Firstly, it is to clarify the terms used in this dissertation.
-Secondly, I provide an overview of what current researches study on festivals, including economic impacts and audiences-relevant topics.
-Thirdly, I then evaluate the available studies about the impacts of festivals on artists and musicians.
-Finally, I draw on literature of music education to examine the recent career occupational situation of young musicians, in order to rationalise the research topic.
-The fourth chapter concerns with the methodology used, and also cover the limitation and ethics issues of the research.
-Semi-structured interviews will be involved with two groups of interviewees: festival organisers and young musician participants of the chosen case study.
+In order to understand the crucial role of festival participation, the background into the rapid growth of the festivals and events industry is explained.
+The following chapter, the literature review, has been divided into four sub-sections.
+Firstly, the terms used in this dissertation are clarified.
+Secondly, there is an overview of current research on festivals, including the economic impact and audience-relevant topics.
+Thirdly, there is an evaluation of the available studies about the impact of festivals on artists and musicians.
+Finally, drawing on music education literature, the recent occupational situation of young musicians is examined, in order to rationalise the research topic.
+The fourth chapter concerns the methodology used, and also covers the limitations and ethical issues of the research.
+Semi-structured interviews will be involved with two groups of interviewees: festival organisers and young musician participants in the chosen case study.
 Subsequently, collected data will be analysed through thematic analysis with an interpretive perspective.

-The findings and discussion are presented in chapter five, focusing on the three key impacts: 1) enlightenments (by festival’s programmes, tutors and peers), 2) expanding sustainable network and 3) collaboration and trust.
-Lastly, chapter six is to conclude the research and considers the limitation as well as call for future studies on this topic.
+The findings and discussion are presented in chapter five, focusing on the three key impacts: 1) enlightenment (through festival programmes, tutors and peers), 2) expanding sustainable network and 3) collaboration and trust.
+Lastly, chapter six concludes the research and considers the limitations as well as calling for future studies on this topic.

 Background

-This section is to demonstrate why the festivals are grown significantly in recent decades and how important of participating musicians in festivals.
-The prevailing phenomenon of the festivals and events industry can be understood from two perspectives: socio-economic and psychologic.
-Firstly, along with the development of modern society, developed countries and few developing countries started to transform from industrial to post-industrial society which means they has emphasised the role of the service sector, including those related to cultural contents (Cudny, 2016).
-It thus enhances the role of culture, as well as the status of festivals, because festivals have defined as an indivisible component of culture (Yeoman, 2004).
-Moreover, Schulze (1992) called contemporary societies as experience societies whose citizens tend to pursue experience, whether lifelong or impressive one-off experience (In: Cudny, 2016, p.
+This section is to demonstrate why festivals have grown significantly in recent decades and how important they are to participating musicians.
+The prevailing phenomenon of the festivals and events industry can be understood from two perspectives: socio-economic and psychological.
+Firstly, along with the development of modern society, developed countries, and a few developing countries, started to transform from industrial to post-industrial societies, which means they emphasised the role of the service sector, including those related to culture (Cudny, 2016).
+This change thus enhances the role of culture, as well as the status of festivals, because festivals have been defined as an indivisible component of culture (Yeoman, 2004).
+Moreover, Schulze (1992) called contemporary societies experience societies, whose citizens tend to pursue experience, whether as lifelong or an impressive one-off experience (in: Cudny, 2016, p.
 30).
-Subsequently, the notion of the ‘experience economy’ have put forward by Pine and Gilmore (1998).
+Subsequently, the notion of the ‘experience economy’ was put forward by Pine and Gilmore (1998).
 This new type of economic category is identified as a fourth economic offering, after commodities, goods and services.
-It aims to offer an experience or a memorable moment to people rather than actual material goods (ibid.).
-Due to customers are not only satisfied with specific product or service, therefore, businesses need to design impressive events in order to survival in the competitive markets and gain substantial profits.
-Organising festivals is one of the ways, as festivals go beyond people’s daily routine, and aims to provide engaging, unusual and unique experience for participants.
-It is the reason that Getz (2008) argue, the accelerated emergence of festivals is a derivation of the experience economy development.
-Festivals' characteristics strongly match the feature of the latest economic category (experience economy), thereby leads to rapidly growth of festivals.
+It aims to offer an experience, or a memorable moment, to people rather than actual material goods (ibid.).
+Due to customers increasingly demanding more than simply being satisfied with a specific product or service, businesses need to design impressive events in order to survive in competitive markets and gain substantial profits.
+Organising festivals is one of these ways, as festivals go beyond people’s daily routine, and aim to provide engaging, unusual and unique experiences for participants.
+This is the reason that Getz (2008) argues that the accelerated emergence of festivals is a derivation of the experience economy.
+A festival’s characteristics strongly match the feature of the latest economic category (experience economy), thereby leading to rapid growth of festivals.